embroider-build/embroider/SPEC.md

   Notice that a package’s **allowed dependencies** do not include the package itself.
 This is consistent with how node module resolution works.
 This is different from how run-time AMD module resolution has historically worked in Ember Apps, so the build step that produces the v2 publication format will need to adjust import paths appropriately.
 For example, if `your-package/a.js` tries to import from `"your-package/b"`, that needs to get rewritten to “`./b`".

 Modules in **Own Javascript** are also allowed to use the (currently stage 3) ECMA dynamic `import()`, and the specifiers have the same meanings as in static import.
 We impose one caveat: only string-literal specifiers are supported.
 So `import('./lang-en')` is OK but `import("./lang-"+language)` is not.
 We retain the option to relax this restriction in the future.
-The restriction allows us to do better analysis of possible inter-module dependencies (see **Build-time Conditionals** below for an example).
+The restriction allows us to do better analysis of possible inter-module dependencies.

 Modules in **Own Javascript** are allowed to import template files.
 This is common in today’s addons (they import their own layout to set it explicitly).
 But import specifiers of templates are required to include the `.hbs` extension (a v1-to-v2 compiler can adjust these specifiers automatically).